 St. Olaf College is fortunate to be richly endowed in land holdings.
 In addition to a 300 acre (122 ha) campus, the college owns 350 acres (142 ha) of land dedicated to natural habitat and 444 acres (180 ha) of agricultural land adjacent to the campus.
 Since 1989 the college, principally through the members of the Biology and the Environmental Studies Departments, has conducted extensive natural habitat restoration projects on former farmland.
 Over 100 acres of trees have been planted as tree seedlings or by direct seeding in an effort to re-establish the dominant Big Woods (maple-basswood) forest type originally found in this area.
 Approximately 150 acres of native tall grass prairie has been reconstructed and 15 wetlands have been restored.
-A bluebird trail of 64 houses has been established through our woodlands and prairies.
+A bluebird trail of 64 houses has been established through our forests and prairies.
+An overview of the history and current use of the Natural Lands can be found here.

 In addition to natural habitat restoration, a number of student research projects since 1993 have been done in cooperation with local farmers on St. Olaf land with the goal of developing more sustainable farming methods.
 The Natural Lands provide a wealth of learning experiences for our students, from casual observations to independent research, as well as aesthetic and recreational value for the entire campus and Northfield community.